krisnamughni24/TechNat-Adventure/README.md

 ## Instructions
-Follow these steps to open the executable file:

 ### Prerequisites
 - **Windows OS:** The executable file is designed to run on Windows.
 It may not be compatible with other operating systems.